101100/xbee-rx/README.md

 `serialportOptions` (other than `parser` as it is used and set by xbee-rx).
 To see what the library is doing (during lookups, etc), you can add the debug flag (`debug: true`).
-Finally, you can set the default timeout for all commands with `defaultTimeout`.
+Finally, you can set the default timeout for all commands with `defaultTimeoutMs`.
 The default is 5000 milliseconds.

 ### Local commands